UCR-CS110-S23/project-error-fix-cs110finalproj/README.md

 ## Description

 Messenger App is a React-Nodejs web app.
-The app emplements a simple chat app where useer can register/login to create/join chat rooms.
+The app implements a simple chat app where user can register/login to create/join chat rooms.

 The application is using SocketIO and Magnodb